Ambuj-UF/ConCat-1.0/README.md

 BioPython and python 2.7 and above

-Handling different file formats: Importance of ConCat lies in its ability to store and generate rich annotations data in nexus output file.
-It allows user to define several features of alignemnt file through ConCat block as discussed above.
-Thus, it is important for ConCat to use nexus files as input for better functionality.
-To make this easier for users, ConCat -convert function scans for the files with user defined file format in Input Directory and converts it into nexus file format.
+Handling different file formats: Importance of ConCat lies in its ability to store and generate rich annotation data in nexus output file.
+It allows user to define several features of alignemnt file through ConCat block.
+Thus, it is important for ConCat to use nexus files as input for extended functionality.
+To make this easier, ConCat -convert function scans for the files with user defined file format in 'Input' Directory and converts it into nexus file format.

-Just type:
+Type:

 python ConCat.py -convert -ftype filetype [fasta, phylip, relaxed-phylip, interlieved-phylip]

 Now proceed to analysis.
-Don't bother removing old fileformat input files from Input directory.
-Run -convert function and your good to go.
+Don't bother removing old input files from Input directory.
+Run -convert and your good to go.

-use -RNA option if RNAfold installed on the system
+use -RNA option if RNAfold is installed on the system

 Prepare your own Taxonomy.csv file before using -remT and addT functions

-use -pipe option to run analysis on datasets that contaons database Id in taxon name:
+use -pipe option to run analysis on datasets that contains database Id in taxon name:

 example: Homo_sapiens|gi|571026644|ref|NM_014453.3|

 ConCat Block:

-ConCat provide users to define the alignment file type, define files to run RNA structure mapping and supply user defined RNA structure through ConCat block option.
+ConCat allows users to define the alignment file type, define files to run RNA structure mapping and supply user defined RNA structure through ConCat block option.

 ConCat block architecture: